For schools & services

 Vinyl turntables

-CDJs & controllers
+CDJs and controllers

-Logic, Ableton & Maschine
+Logic, Ableton and Maschine

 Hybrid DJ/production workflows